stlab/adobe-reveal-theme/README.md

  </section>
 ```

-The `div.background` is used for css injection of boilerplate text and
+The `div.background` is used for css injection of boilerplate text and images,
-images, and should be present on every slide in exactly the above form.
+and should be present on every slide in exactly the above form.
+The easiest way
+to achieve that structure is to use the [included reveal
+plugin](js/revealize.js), which rewrites simpler HTML.
+See its header comment
+for details.

 ## Slide layouts